 - Mix once more, cover, and refrigerate for at least 4 hours (for best results, refrigerate overnight).

-- Once the pudding is done, remove from the fridge, mix thoroughly once more, and evenly pour out into a round glass pie dish.
+Once the pudding is done, remove from the fridge, mix thoroughly once more, and evenly pour out into a round glass pie dish or single serving dishes.

-- Cover the top completely with freshly diced mixed berries.
-Top with some chopped dark chocolate, and serve immediately or keep in the fridge until ready to serve.
+Cover the top completely with freshly diced mixed berries.
+Top with some chopped dark chocolate and/or shredded coconut.
+Serve immediately or keep in the fridge until ready to serve.